abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/ruby-on-rails/baseline.md

 ---
-title: Rails Baseline Testing on Google Axion C4A Arm Virtual Machine
+title: Ruby on Rails Baseline Testing on Google Axion C4A Arm Virtual Machine
 weight: 5

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## Baseline Setup for Rails with PostgreSQL
+## Baseline Setup for Ruby on Rails with PostgreSQL
 This section covers the installation and configuration of **PostgreSQL** and a **Rails application** on a SUSE Arm-based GCP VM.
 It includes setting up PostgreSQL, creating a Rails app, configuring the database, and starting the Rails server.

 ### Install and Configure PostgreSQL
+PostgreSQL is used with Ruby on Rails as a robust, production-ready relational database that reliably stores and manages application data.

 ```console
 sudo zypper install postgresql-devel postgresql-server